webgpu/webgpufundamentals/webgpu/lessons/webgpu-1dlut.md

 <div class="webgpu_center center"><div data-diagram="luts" class="fill-container"></div></div>

 Let's make some code to make these gradient textures.
-Given a set of colors and stops between 0 an 1, we could write code to create the textures.
+Given a set of colors and stops between 0 an 1, we could write code to interpolate between them and create the textures.
 But, the browser already has gradient making code in its 2d library so let's use that.